johanblomgren/cordova-plugin-indexappcontent/README.md

 ### Set indexing interval

 Call ``window.plugins.indexAppContent.setIndexingInterval(interval, success, error)`` to configure the interval (in minutes) for how often indexing should be allowed.
+First parameter must be numeric and => 0.

 Example: